SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/DataMiner_Agents/Upgrading_a_DMA/Preparing_to_upgrade_a_DataMiner_Agent.md

 ### Best practices when upgrading across major versions

-If you are not upgrading to the DataMiner version that immediately follows your current version, always follow this general guideline:
+If you are upgrading to another major version that does not immediately follow your current version, always follow this general guideline:

 **Upgrade to the next major DataMiner version(s) before upgrading to your preferred version**.

 ![Upgrading across major versions](~/user-guide/images/Upgrading_across_major_versions.png)

+This does not apply for upgrades within the same major version.
+For example, to upgrade from 10.4.0 CU6 to 10.4.0 CU8, it is not necessary to install CU7 first.

 > [!IMPORTANT]
 >